 - Material — Some materials are better suited for some environments, so make sure yours is compatible.
 For instance, if your dog is out in wet conditions a lot, waterproofing is a must.
 Some dog coats have a temperature rating, so if you’re looking at walks in extremely cold conditions, ensure the coat is suitable for the job.

 - Ease of use — You don’t want the coat to be a hassle, so make sure you find one that is easy to get on and off.
 This becomes vital if you have a dog who doesn’t move well or if you have a fidgety dog that moves too well.

 Also consider boots.
 If you’re in a place where you don’t control the use of snowmelt (always use pet-safe deicers!), your dog might need foot protection.
 Some deicers can cause chemical burns to foot pads and can be poisonous if your dog decides to lick them off, so booties can kill two birds with one, er, boot.
 If your dog has furry feet, snow and ice can accumulate between the toes or in the “rooster tails” on the ankles, so even dogs with thicker coats can benefit from boots.

 You know your dog

 In the end, you know your dog, so you’re the best judge of their comfort.
-If your dog seems to be having trouble with the cold, it may simply be best to head inside.
+If your dog seems to be having trouble with the cold, it may be best to simply head inside.
 If you are seeing physical signs of struggle, it could be the onset of hypothermia.
-Here’s how to tell, according to Dr. Jerry Klein, chief veterinary officer of the American Kennel Club.
+Here are some common signs:

 - Cold ears and feet